oVirt/ovirt-site/source/feature/heapplianceflow.html.md

                 During customization use CTRL-D to abort.
-                Please specify the storage you would like to use (glusterfs, iscsi, fc, nfs3, nfs4)[nfs3]: nfs4 Please specify the full shared storage connection path to use (example: host:/path): 192.168.1.115:/Virtual/exthe7
+                Please specify the storage you would like to use (glusterfs, iscsi, fc, nfs3, nfs4)[nfs3]: nfs4

+It should work on all the possible storage backends.

+                Please specify the full shared storage connection path to use (example: host:/path): 192.168.1.115:/Virtual/exthe7
       [ INFO  ] Installing on first host
                 Please provide storage domain name. [hosted_storage]: